cellcollective/ccapi/docs/source/index.rst

 Beloved Features
 ----------------

-**CCPy** attempts to be an all-in-one toolbox for modelling biological systems.
+**ccpaw** attempts to be an all-in-one toolbox for modelling biological systems.

 - Reading public and private models from `Cell Collective <https://cellcollective.org>`_.
 - A rich knowledge-base for each model species.